🎟️ Print products this way→

 • Once you’ve handled any bookkeeping with stubs, put them in recycling.

-• If you distribute posters and flyers, gather them up and recycle.
+• If you distribute printed posters or flyers, gather them up and recycle.

 We love printed tickets—they create a physical connection between your guests and the event and act as terrific souvenirs of time well spent.
 However, mobile ticketing is great for customers who’d rather not opt for printed tickets, and there’s no use of paper.